This collection features six limiter effects also called maximizers and four free bonus plugins.

 The plugin offers VU-style, PPM-style, and loudness meters so you can thoroughly monitor the output.
 There are also an input meter and a clip meter, so you can see what’s happening to the audio.

-Get full control on how you want the waveform graph to show inside the plugin, with adjustable zoom and scale.
+Get full control over how you want the waveform graph to show inside the plugin, with adjustable zoom and scale.

 Character & Sound: